-In the movie Dr. Zhivago, there is a memorable quote that goes something like, ”if you scratch a Russian a peasant can be found”.
-In our case, the quote is “if you give a suburbanite a cool idea the frontierswoman come out.”
+In the movie Dr. Zhivago, there is a memorable quote that goes something like, ”if you scratch a Russian, a peasant can be found”.
+In our case, the quote is “if you give a suburbanite a cool idea, the frontierswoman come out.”
 Melissa got the idea of straw bale gardening from a book by Joel Karsten.
 Joel comes to us from Minnesota where the growing season is incredibly short and the soil tough to cultivate.
-The situation in northern Huron County Michigan is similar.
+At the tip of Michigan’s Thumb, the situation in northern Huron County is similar.
 With a large lot next to our cottage consisting of mostly of sand and a little acidic oak leaf loam the opportunity to put in a really successful garden was remote.
 So Melissa decided to experiment.

 You Want Straw For What?